Explore the UK legal position and main issues employers face when dealing with sex discrimination in the workplace.

-The courts will carry out a balancing exercise between the employer's need to impose the provision, criterion or practice and its discriminatory effect.
-A clause requiring sales representatives to travel around the country is likely to indirectly discriminate against women with childcare responsibilities, but may be justified by the needs of the role.
+The courts will carry out a balancing exercise between the employer's need to impose the PCP and its discriminatory effect.
+For example, a contract clause requiring sales representatives to travel around the country is likely to indirectly discriminate against women with childcare responsibilities but may be justified by the needs of the role.

 In practice, this would include demonstrating that the employer had an equal opportunities policy that was enforced, and that all staff had been trained in its meaning and application.

-The employer would have to show that the specified occupational requirement is:
+An organisation would have to show that the specified occupational requirement is: